missourivalleyambulance/missourivalleyambulance.github.io/_posts/2015-12-12-testing-how-to-post.md

 title:
 subtitle:.
 ---
-For the moment this site is a mere work-out progress.
+For the moment this site is a mere work-in-progress.

 With some time, I **should** have the time to get it properly set up.